postsharp/Metalama.Documentation/conceptual/Aspects/templates/reflection.md

 ## Example

-The following examples introduce a method that returns a list of all methods, represented as a <xref:System.Reflection.MethodInfo> objects, in the target type.
+The following examples introduce a method that returns a list of all methods, represented as a <xref:System.Reflection.MethodInfo> object, in the target type.

 [!include[Enumerate MethodInfos](../../../code/Metalama.Documentation.SampleCode.AspectFramework/EnumerateMethodInfos.cs)]